javascript-tutorial/server/README.md

 ```

 Please note, the server must support that language.
 There must be corresponding locale files for that language in the code of the server, otherwise it exists with an error.
 As of now, `ru`, `en`, `zh`, `tr` and `ja` are fully supported.

+# Change Server Port

+The server uses port `3000` by default.

+In case, if you want to change the port, you can change it by editing `PORT` in `/js/server/modules/config/index.js`

 # Translating images